 We'll be honest—pretty much *any* color scheme would work in a bathroom with stunning floor-to-ceiling views of nature like this one.
 But designer Tish Mills' color choices only complement the natural assets of this jaw-dropping space.

-Simple stoney-gray flooring brings another organic element to this master bath, while a yellow rug adds warmth (both literally and figuratively) underfoot.
+Simple stony-gray flooring brings another organic element to this primary bath, while a yellow rug adds warmth (both literally and figuratively) underfoot.
 The golden hues of the rug beautifully complement the changing leaves outside.
 "Neutrals and mother nature are my favorites," explains Mills—and in a space like this, who could disagree?